AdrianVollmer/Zundler/README.md

 Bundle assets of distributed HTML docs into one self-contained HTML file.

+> **Warning**
-<table><td>:warning: This is still experimental.
+> This is still experimental.
 Expect breakages!
 Feel free
-to open an issue.
-Please provide everything that is necessary to reproduce the problem.</td></table>
+> to open an issue.
+Please provide everything that is necessary to reproduce
+> the problem.

 Naively building one HTML file out of a directory of HTML files that total dozens of megabytes quickly overwhelm modern browsers.
 Zundler solves this